This easy recipe for penne with roasted tomatoes and fresh ricotta gives a whole new meaning to pasta with tomato sauce! Simple and delicious.

 I ate the green and the yellow ones, but the red ones got roasted with some fresh thyme and some fantastic olive oil.
 A good olive oil can make your whole life better.

 And then we come to the ricotta.
 Now, before you read the rest of this post, please know that fresh ricotta is readily available in many places, including Whole Foods.
 And if you really must, you CAN use supermarket variety ricotta in this dish.
-But I had some extra time on my hands this weekend and I do love a challenge, and so yes, I did.
-I made my own ricotta.
+But I made my own ricotta for this recipe, and if you have an extra ten minutes and a couple of easy ingredients, you can too.
+I promise!

-And before you get all impressed with me, I have to confess that the hardest part of the whole ricotta-making process was taking that picture with the drip coming out of the cheesecloth bundle at exactly the right time.
+Honestly, the hardest part of the whole ricotta-making process was taking that picture with the drip coming out of the cheesecloth bundle at exactly the right time.
 The rest of the ricotta-making process?
 Ridiculously easy.
 Ridiculously fast.
 And ridiculously delicious.
-I am never buying ricotta again.
-I mean, just look at it.
+Once you make it, you will never buy the store bought kind again.

-Isn’t it beautiful?
-I am ridiculously proud of myself.
-If you are so inspired, you can get the recipe here.
-Salt it lightly and let it drain for only 5 to 10 minutes if you (like me) like your ricotta creamy.
-Or, just run to Whole Foods and buy some…but I promise you that making your own is actually a snap.Anyway, whatever way you get your fresh ricotta, this recipe is lovely and easy and feels like spring.
-You roast up some cut up cherry tomatoes that are tossed with olive oil and fresh thyme.
+Once you have some ricotta, roast up some cut up cherry tomatoes that are tossed with olive oil and salt and pepper.
 While the tomatoes are roasting, cook the penne until it is al dente, and then stir in just enough olive oil to keep it from sticking.
-Spoon it into bowls and top with some of the tomatoes, a few spoonfuls of the ricotta, some freshly grated lemon peel, a little coarse salt and a grinding of fresh pepper.
+Spoon it into bowls and top with some of the tomatoes, a few spoonfuls of the ricotta, some freshly grated lemon peel, some fresh thyme leaves, a little coarse salt and a grinding of fresh pepper.
 That’s it!
 It’s also lovely at room temperature — just let the pasta cool off for a little while after you add the olive oil and then proceed with the rest of it.